Why the Fat Loss Diet is the Best Way to Lose Weight

 Your brain, digestive system, and hormonal system talk to each other to synchronize activities that automatically maintain weight at a certain level, called the setpoint weight.
 Like the thermostat in your home, this system monitors every change in the system and makes adjustments as necessary.
 This keeps you close to your setpoint weight, give or take 10 or 20 pounds.
 Because of the setpoint weight, naturally thin people can eat anything they want and not gain an ounce.
 The setpoint weight also prevents you from eating anything you want without gaining weight.

-Hormonal dysregulation, gut diaspora, and neurological inflammation determine setpoint weight.
+Hormonal dysregulation, gut dysbiosis, and neurological inflammation determine setpoint weight.
 These three are caused by several factors, including:

 - The standard American diet of sugars and processed foods